Giom-V/Home-assistant/automations/README.md

 The automations are:

-- `Turn on the car's chargeur only during off-peak hours`: Swith on/off the plug controlling the car charger depending on the off-peak hours.
+- `Turn on the car's chargeur only during off-peak hours`: Switches on/off the plug controlling the car charger depending on the off-peak hours.
 I'm quite satisfied to have managed to do that in one automation instead of two.